 To sum things up, social media influencers can help you…

 What marketer does not want to do all of those things?
 Now that you’re keenly aware of how powerful social media influencers are, you might be wondering: Who are the social media influencers in your industry?
+How can I go about identifying social media influencers?
 Well, I’m here to help you find them!

 Uncovering the influencers in your industry is the first step to growing your business with influencer marketing, but before you dive in, it’s critical to ensure you’re targeting the right influencers.